AUTHOR SIGNED COPIES AVAILABLE NOW!

 by David Green

-The Banished have returned, and they will have their revenge.
+The Banished have returned, and they have set their eyes on the walls of Solitude.

 A note from the Author